AvinashMahala/ClusterGenie/README.md

 - **Kafka Not Connecting**: Wait for Zookeeper; check logs with `docker-compose logs kafka`.

 Known quirks / developer notes:
-- The repo's Docker Compose maps Grafana to port **3001** (see `docker-compose.yml`) but some local README/docs and the frontend `MonitoringPanel` component reference `http://localhost:3000` for embedded Grafana links.
+- The repo's Docker Compose maps Grafana to port **3001** (see `docker-compose.yml`) but some local README/docs and the frontend `MonitoringPanel` component may reference `http://localhost:3000` or `http://localhost:3001` for embedded Grafana links.
 If you see an "unable to load" dashboard in the UI, either:
    - Run Grafana on port 3000 instead (adjust docker-compose mapping) or
    - Update `frontend/src/components/MonitoringPanel.tsx` to point to `http://localhost:3001` when running the full stack locally.

+The repo's Docker Compose maps Grafana to port **3001** (see `docker-compose.yml`).
+The frontend now supports configuring Grafana and API endpoints via Vite environment variables:

+- VITE_API_URL — base URL for backend API (default: http://localhost:8080)
+   - VITE_GRAFANA_URL — base URL for Grafana embeds and links (default: http://localhost:3001 for local dev; when running full docker-compose you may want to set this to http://localhost:3001 or http://grafana:3001)

+If you see an "unable to load" dashboard in the UI adjust `VITE_GRAFANA_URL` to point at the correct Grafana address for your environment.

 ## Roadmap